Tien-Dat-PHAN/Crytography-ISAE-Coin/README.md

     - the smart contracts
     - the consensus

-The main objective of these work is to allow you to understand the concepts and not to code them efficiently.
+The main objective of this work is to allow you to understand the concepts and not to code them efficiently.
 For example, a transaction will be an object of the class Transaction and a block will also be an object of the class Block which contains several objects of type Transaction.

 The concepts will be presented in several notebooks.
-You will write your first tests of the notebook, but we encourage you to gather the contributions in some python files.
-Indeed, some classes will be introduced to present a concept, but will be modidified later when another concept will be introduced.
+You will write your first tests in the notebook, but we encourage you to gather the contributions in some Python files.
+Indeed, some classes will be introduced to present a concept but will be modified later when another concept will be introduced.

 # Libraries
-- modul: ecdsa
+- module: ecdsa
-- modul: hashlib
+- module: hashlib